-Port Arthur, TX – Community group and LSLA client Port Arthur Community Action Network (PA-CAN) previously announced that it planned to sue Valero Energy Corporation and its subsidiary, Premcor Refining Group, Inc. (collectively, “Valero”), in federal court for hundreds of violations of the Clean Air Act totaling over 1.8 million pounds of unauthorizedair pollution released by Valero’s Port Arthur refinery since May 2014.
-Teaming up with LSLA community partners Environment Texas and Sierra Club Lone Star Chapter, the environmental groups’ May 22 “notice of intent to sue” was a first step thatwould allow them to file a citizen suit against Valero after a mandatory 60-day waiting period – unless the state or the federal government sued the companies within that time frame.
+Port Arthur, TX – Community group and LSLA client, Port Arthur Community Action Network (PA-CAN), previously announced plans to sue Valero Energy Corporation and its subsidiary, Premcor Refining Group, Inc. (collectively, “Valero”) in federal court for hundreds of violations of the Clean Air Act, totaling over 1.8 million pounds of unauthorized air pollution released by Valero’s Port Arthur refinery since May 2014.
+Teaming up with LSLA community partners Environment Texas and Sierra Club Lone Star Chapter, the environmental group’s May 22 “notice of intent to sue” was a first step that would allow them to file a citizen suit against Valero after a mandatory 60-day waiting period – unless the state or the federal government sued the companies within that time frame.

 Fifty-eight days after the groups filed their notice of intent to sue, the state of Texas took up the challenge and sued Valero on July 19.
 Texas Attorney General Ken Paxton filed the State’s lawsuit against Valero and Premcor in state court on behalf of the Texas Commission on Environmental Quality (TCEQ), the state agency responsible for regulating industrial air emissions.
 The State’s suit appears to follow the groups’ notice letter as a roadmap: each type of Clean Air Act violation listed in the notice has been similarly listed in the State’s complaint.
 “Virtually everything listed in the State’s complaint was taken directly from our notice,” said John Beard, Chairman of PA-CAN and longtime resident of Port Arthur’s West Side.